owenresume/DataEngChallenge/README.md

+## Assumptions
+- Location dataset has been downloaded and unzipped in local project directory under: data/location-data-sample
+- Locations of (lat,lng): (0.0, 0.0) are filtered out as I'm assuming they represent null/unknown locations
+- Based on my very brief research (Google searching), geohashes with a common prefix of 7 digits, indicate the locations are within ~100m of each other.
+I will use this to determine the clusters of people close together.

 # Freckle Data Engineer Challenge
 An open data engineering challenge based on real location data.
 Each entry in this data set is a "location-event".
 The idfa is the unique identifier of the user.